-RACE, COLOR, RELIGION, SEX, NATIONAL ORIGIN Executive Order 11246, as amended, prohibits job discrimination on the basis of race, color, religion, sex or national origin, and requires affirmative action to ensure equality of opportunity in all aspects of employment.
+RACE, COLOR, RELIGION, SEX, NATIONAL ORIGIN Executive Order 11246, as amended, prohibits job discrimination on the basis of race, color, religion, acs or national origin, and requires affirmative action to ensure equality of opportunity in all aspects of employment.

-cnearce equality of opportunity in all aspects of employment.
-INDVIDUALS WITH DISABILITIES Section 500 of the Rehabilitation Act of 1973, as amended, protects qualified individuals from discrimination on the basis of disability in hiring, promotion, discharge, pay fringe benefits, job training, classification, referral, and other aspects of employment.
-Disability discrimination includes not making reasonable accommodation to the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employe barring undue hardship.
-Section 503 also requires that Federal contractors the affirmative action to employ and advance in employment qualified individuals with disabilities at all levels of employment, including the executive level. take three years of discharge or release from active duty), other protected veterans (veterans who served during a war or in a campaign or expedition for which a campaign badge has been authorized), and Armed Forces service metal veterans (veterans who, while on active duty, participated in a U.S. military operation for which an Armed Forces service medal was awarded).
+custors equality of opportunity in all aspects of employment.
+IDDVIDUALS WITH DISABILITIES Section 503 of the Rehabilitation Act of 1973, as amended, protects qualified individuals from discrimination on the basis of disability in hiring, promotion, disabarge, pay, fringe benefits, job training, classification, referral, and other aspects of employment.
+Disability discrimination includes not making reasonable secontmodation to the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employee barching undue bardship.
+Section 503 also requires that Federal contractors at affirmative action to employ and advance in employment qualified individuals with disabilities or all levels of employment.
+Including the executive level.
+Disable of Derective Sectors of the processing of the processing of the sector of the sec-son of the processing sectors of the processing of the sector of the sec-st of the processing sectors of the processing of the sector of the sec-sector of the processing sectors of the processing of the sector of the sec-sing of the processing sectors of the processing of the sector of the sec-sing of the processing sectors of the processing of the sector of the sector of the sec-sing of the processing sectors of the processing of the processing of the processing of the processing sectors of the processing se three years of discharge or release from active duty), other protected viscrans (veetans who served during a war or in a campaign or expedition for which a campaign badge has been anthorized), and Armad Forers service medda vectorans (concarse who, while on active duty, participated in a U.S. milliary operation for which an Armed Porcess service meddal was awarded).
 RETALIATION

-DISABLED, RECENTLY SEPARATED, OTHER PROTECTED, AND ARMED FORCES SERVICE MEDAL VETERANS The Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C.
-4212, prohibits job discrimination and requires affirmative action to employ and advance in employment disabled veterans, recently separated veterans (within
+DISABLED, RECENTLY SEPARATED, OTHER PROTECTED, AND ARMED FORCES SERVICE MEDAL VETERANS The Vietnam Fira Velerans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C.
+4212, prohibits job discrimination and requires affirmative action to employ and advance in employment disabled velerans, recently separated velerans (within

-RETALIATION Retallation is prohibited against a person who files a complaint of discrimination, participates in an OFCCP proceeding, or otherwise opposes discrimination under these Federal laws.
+Relation is prohibited against a person who files a complaint of discrimination, participates in an OFCCP proceeding, or otherwise opposes discrimination under these Federal laws.